Our President & CEO

 Tonya Allen, a serial “idea-preneur,” serves as the Foundation’s president & chief executive officer.
 Her two-decade long career has centered on pursuing, executing and investing in ideas that improve her hometown of Detroit and reduce the plight of underserved people, especially children.
 Allen has been instrumental in many successful philanthropic, government and community initiatives and has a comprehensive understanding of philanthropic governance and strategy.

 In her current role, Allen aligns the complexities of education reform, urban revitalization and public policy, so that these sometimes divergent areas of work come together to improve the well-being of Detroit’s children.
 She served as the architect of the 10-year, $100 million Good Neighborhoods Initiative.
-She orchestrated the development of a $200-million, citywide education reform organization called Excellent Schools Detroit, and a high-school improvement strategy has resulted in 15 new college-preparatory high schools.
+She was deeply involved in the development and design of key education improvement strategies including Excellent Schools Detroit, Michigan Future Schools and the Coalition for the Future of Detroit Schoolchildren.

 Allen was named to Crain’s Detroit Business 40 under 40 list, received the national Brick Award given to activists under age 30 by Rolling Stone Magazine, and was one of the first Detroiters to receive the prestigious Marshall Memorial Fellowship.
 She was named a Detroit News Michiganian of the Year in 2015, a Crain's Detroit Business Newsmaker of the Year in 2015, and one of the Chronicle of Philanthropy’s "5 nonprofit innovators to watch”in 2013.
 She holds a bachelor's degree in sociology and masters' degrees in social work and public health, all from the University of Michigan-Ann Arbor.
-She serves on numerous boards, both local and national, including Oakland University, The Funders Network for Smart Growth, Grantmakers of Children, Youth and Families, Council of Michigan Foundations, Association of Black Foundation Executives and Campaign for Black Male Achievement.
+She serves on numerous boards, both local and national, including Oakland University, Council on Foundations, Council of Michigan Foundations, United Way for Southeastern Michigan and Campaign for Black Male Achievement.

 Before joining the Skillman Foundation in 2004, Allen worked as a program officer for both the Charles Stewart Mott Foundation and the Thompson-McCully Foundation.
 She founded and was the executive director of Detroit Parent Network, a parent membership organization dedicated to improving educational options for children, and led the Annie E. Casey Foundation’s Rebuilding Communities Initiative in Detroit.